YakineRachedi/Game-Life/README.md

 int neighbors(int i, int j) const;
 ```
 returns the number of occupied cells that are neighbors of the cell in the $i$-th row and $j$-th column.

+The 'iteration' method performs a single iteration of the Game of Life.
+After calling this function, the 'config' variable is updated to reflect the arrangement of cells in the next time step.